 SCPDC was created by state legislation in 1978.
-This organization provides economic development planning services to the seven-parish area of Assumption, Lafourche, St. Charles, St. James, St. John the Baptist, St. Mary, and Terrebonne Parishes and the municipal
+This organization provides economic development planning services to the seven-parish area of Assumption, Lafourche, St. Charles, St. James, St. John the Baptist, St. Mary, and Terrebonne Parishes and the municipal governments included in those five parishes.
+SCPDC was also designated by the Governor as the MPO for the urbanized area of Terrebonne, Lafourche, and Assumption Parishes, including the cities of Houma and Thibodaux, the Town of Lockport, and the Village of Napoleonville.
+As such, by-laws governing the MPO were adopted on June 15, 2000 and have been amended several times since, most recently in January of 2016.

-Table 2: MPO Staff - Support Services for Administration of the Houma-Thibodaux MPO
+Object 5: MPO Staff - Support Services for Administration of the Houma-Thibodaux MPO